CCMA Certification Exam Review & Study Guide

 Why Earn a Medical Assistant Certification?

-Medical assistants (MAs) are technically allowed to practice without a state license or certification, however, 89% of today’s employers either require or strongly prefer MAs with at least one certification.
+Medical assistants (MAs) are technically allowed to practice without a state license or certification.
+However, 89% of today’s employers either require or strongly prefer MAs with at least one credential.
 MAs who perform specific duties (such as phlebotomy or x-rays) or who work in specialized fields (such as podiatry or ophthalmology) may be required to have specific training and certification in their area of specialty.
-In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs are allowed to enter laboratory, radiology, and medical orders into their computerized system.
+In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs can enter laboratory, radiology, and medical orders into their computerized system.

 What is the Certified Clinical Medical Assistant (CCMA) Exam?

 The Certified Clinical Medical Assistant (CCMA) exam verifies your competencies for CCMA certification.
 It is offered by the National Healthcareer Association (NHA).
-Professionals who earn the CCMA certification have the knowledge and skills to perform a full range of MA responsibilities safely.
+Professionals who earn the CCMA certification have the knowledge and skills to safely perform a full range of MA responsibilities.

 About The National Healthcareer Association